Cameron Tucker (soccer): Utah Royals

 On December 12, 2023, the Dash traded Tucker and $50,000 of NWSL allocation money to the Utah Royals in exchange for protection in the 2024 NWSL expansion draft.
 Tucker made her first appearance for the Royals in the team's March 16, 2024 home-opener against the Chicago Red Stars.
 She came on in the 70th minute to replace Agnes Nyberg in a 0-2 defeat.
 On May 12, 2024, Tucker scored a long-range goal in a 1-3 road loss to the Red Stars.
 It was her first competitive NWSL goal.
 At the end of the 2024 season, the Royals announced that Tucker would not be returning to the club.

 Levante UD

 Tucker joined Liga F club Levante UD on January 31, 2025.
 She signed a contract for the Spanish team lasting until the end of the season.

-Spkane Zephyr
+Spokane Zephyr

 On July 1, 2025, Tucker joined the Spokane Zephyr in the USL Super League.
 She made her Zephyr debut on August 23, playing the entirety of Spokane's season-opening loss to Dallas Trinity FC.
+The club folded after the season in May 2026.